Creating an Open Network

 -

-Select one or more venues where you want
+Select one or more venues to activate

-The details in the APs, Radio, and Scheduling columns are displayed for all the activated venues.
-By default, this network configuration is applicable for All APs and their applicable radio bands, and is scheduled to be available 24/7.
+The details in the APs, Radios, and Scheduling columns are displayed for all the activated venues.
+By default, this network configuration applies across All APs and their applicable radio bands and is scheduled to be available 24/7.Note: The Scheduling column displays availability based on the local time zone of the venue’s AP devices (for example, UTC offsets).

 -

-Click on the All APs hyperlink in the APs column or
+Click the All APs hyperlink in the

-the list of radios in the Radios column of the Venues
+radios in the Radios column to

-frequency bands for the selected venue.
+configure APs and radio-frequency bands for the selected venue.

 The Select APs dialog box is displayed.
 Select one of the following options:

-- All APs: Select All APs to
+- All APs: Select

 band from the drop-down list.
 You can choose one or more of the supported radio